jmonclard/MopScreens/README.md

 To get a better idea of what it looks like, have a look to the english documentation MeOSScreensEn.pdf

 It is provided "as is" as open source code and can be freely used, modified, enhenced and distributed.
-It is licensed in the same condition as MeOS.
+It is licensed in the same conditions as MeOS.